 Study Material for PMP and CAPM Exam:

-The study material for both the exams is the same – The Project Management Body of Knowledge (PMBOK Guide), Fifth Edition.
+The study material for both the exams is the same – The Project Management Body of Knowledge (PMBOK Guide), Sixth Edition.

 You can also attend the same Training for CAPM or PMP.
 Attending a PMP Exam Preparation Training is good for both these exams.
 The PMP Exam Prep training is more holistic, and people aspiring for the CAPM certification can still learn a lot more about the entire project management life cycle.

 Both the exams are held at Prometric Centres around the world.
 Both are Computer Based Tests.